jyoti-yb/sahyog/README.md

-# SwasthyaSaathi MVP (WhatsApp/SMS Awareness-Only Chatbot)
+# SAHYOG MVP (WhatsApp/SMS Awareness-Only Chatbot)

 A 3–4 hour **minimum viable product** for a multilingual, awareness-first public health chatbot.
 **No diagnosis**; only **preventive tips**, **vaccination schedule awareness**, and **mock local alerts**.